 Yole Group brings together experts in systems, modules and devices, as well as in the related manufacturing and semiconductor supply.
 They keep their collective finger on the pulse of the RF industry, wherever the new trends may come from.

-In addition, Yole SystemPlus proposes a special focus on the consumer market, with the analysis of more than 65 smartphones all year long.
-Through these investigations, we follow the OEM technology choices and strategy: our analyses include design wins for the top smartphones’ OEM, packaging and test evolution in terms of type, footprint, pitch, die area evolution per function, technology node, wafer size… as well as a focus per category with processor, camera, memory, sensor…, in addition to RF devices.
+In addition, Yole SystemPlus proposes a special focus on the consumer market, with the year-round analysis of more than 65 smartphones.
+Through these investigations, we chart the OEMs’ technology choices and strategies: our analyses include design wins for the top smartphones’ OEM, packaging and test evolution in terms of type, footprint, pitch, die area evolution per function, technology node, and wafer size, as well as a focus per category (processor, camera, memory, sensor, and the like), in addition to RF devices.

 From technology implementation roadmaps to forecasts at the wafer (Si, SOI, GaAs, SiGe, GaN), devices and systems level, Yole Group presents an unmatched understanding of the evolution of RF semiconductor markets, guiding you in your decision-making process as you tackle this very active, complex market.